 We explored various loan products in the process of developing our online individual finance marketplace.
 The mix of our loan products evolves as we gradually establish the business presence of our online marketplace.
 We launched our individual finance marketplace in December 2015.
 Since then, we started to engage borrowers through online channels and introduced our online standard loan products to them besides our offline loan products on a trial basis.
 We tested and refined our IT infrastructure and risk management system to ensure competency, before we officially rolled out our online standard loan products in October 2016.
-Since the launch of our business in December 2015 and up to February 2018, we also acquired a significant portion of borrowers through referrals from offline channels, and offered such borrowers primarily our offline standard products, as well as our non-standard loan products.
+Since the launch of our business in December 2015 and up to August 2017, we also acquired a significant portion of borrowers through referrals from our related party from its offline sales network, and offered such borrowers primarily our offline standard products, as well as our non-standard loan products.
 We gradually phased out this practice as we established the significant business presence of our online marketplace.
+Set forth below is a summary of our product mix for the periods indicated.